 - Theatre Teaching BFA

-Students major in their emphasis area, complete the secondary education program, and then are recommended to the Utah State Board of Education for their Utah Professional Secondary Teaching License.
+Students major in their emphasis area, complete the secondary education program, and then are recommended to the Utah State Board of Education for their Utah Professional Secondary 6-12 Teaching License (Fine Arts and P.E. students earn a K-12 endorsement).
 Through a program of coursework, discussion, and hands-on experience, the Secondary Teacher Licensure Program will prepare you for a career as a junior high, middle school, or high school teacher.
 In addition to the requirements for their subject track, secondary education students complete courses in adolescent psychology, assessment principles, teaching students with disabilities, multicultural education, and building family-school partnerships.
 The ESL endorsement is optional, but highly recommended.
-If students complete one additional class they can receive an ESL endorsement at the time they are recommended for their teaching license.
-The final year of the program is a field practicum, where students are placed in local classrooms to gain experience teaching their chosen subject.
+If students complete a few additional classes they can receive an ESL endorsement at the time they are recommended for their teaching license.
+The final year of the program includes a full-time student teaching practicum, where students are placed in local classrooms to gain experience teaching their chosen subject.
 Ultimately, this program will give you the critical thinking skills and human understanding necessary to be an effective educator or to pursue a career in an allied field.

 The Student Experience

 Students seeking academic enrichment can complete undergraduate research projects through their major coursework, allowing them to pursue individual interest areas they can apply in a classroom environment.
 If you want to get involved on campus, consider joining a club through your major department or other department.
 Be sure to attend the outreach events offered by the Urban Institute for Teacher Education (UITE).
 These events give you the chance to professionally network and socialize with other students and faculty.
-Additional involvement opportunities include the Education & Advocacy Bennion Center Student Groups, College of Education Student Council and the Utah Education Network.
+Additional involvement opportunities include the Education & Advocacy Bennion Center Student Groups, College of Education Student Council, Teach for Utah STEM programs, and the Utah Education Network.